jeeeysiii/smart-proctor/README.md

 ---

-## 11) About removing scripts

-You suggested removing unnecessary scripts.
-Good idea, but recommended approach is:
-1. mark scripts as `legacy` first,
-2. verify nobody uses them in deployment/docs,
-3. remove in a separate cleanup PR.

-For now, this README documents the current state clearly and identifies `live_proctor_stream.py` as the main entrypoint.
+This README documents the current state clearly and identifies `live_proctor_stream.py` as the main entrypoint.